Cold Sore Medication Prescriptions

 Famvir and Zovirax are used to treat cold sores.
 These medications are antiviral medications that can help shorten the length of cold sore symptoms, especially if used early in a cold sore outbreak.
 These antiviral cold sore treatments can also reduce the likelihood of getting a cold sore in the future.
 Understanding the differences may help one get the appropriate cold sore prescription with the guidance of one's medical provider.

 Famciclovir, marketed as Famvir, is a type of antiviral drug known as a guanosine analogue.
 Famciclovir is available as a generic treatment for herpes and is indicated for the treatment of herpes zoster.
 Famciclovir, like some other cold sore treatments, is generally more effective if used early when cold sore symptoms present themselves.
 Valacyclovir is marketed under the names Valtrex and Zelitrex.
 Zovirax consists of acyclovir, an antiviral medication used in the treatment of herpes simplex virus infections.
-Acyclovir is a nucleic acid analogue medication that helps reduce the amount of genetic material the virus can produce.
 Acyclovir is safe for many people and is also an affordable cold sore treatment.
 Acyclovir tends to be effective in people with normal immune systems.

 Some antiviral medications are also available in a form that can be applied topically.
 In particular, acyclovir and penciclovir (Denvair) are sometimes prescribed for this purpose.
 Penciclovir is considered a nucleoside analogue antiviral drug and is often prescribed as a 1% cream.
 Penciclovir can help reduce the length of cold sore symptoms.